-Nordic Working Group for LCA, climate and buildings
+Nordic Dialogue Forum for LCA, climate and buildings

 The Nordic Council of Ministers decided the 29 of May 2018 in Stockholm to initiate a work for Nordic harmonization of building regulations concerning climate emissions.
 As a result, the Ministry of the Environment in Finland and the Swedish National Board of Housing, Building and Planning took the initiative to arrange a conference, Nordic Climate Forum for Construction, in Malmö the 3rd of October, to bring together the Nordic construction authorities and the foremost in academia and construction industry.
-The conference is organized in collaboration with the Nordic Council of Ministers.
+The conference was organized in collaboration with the Nordic Council of Ministers.
 The main target for the conference was to start up the work for Nordic harmonization on regulations and climate emissions from buildings from a life cycle perspective.
-Around 80 people attended the conference and all Nordic countries were represented.

 Aim & purpose

 The Nordic Climate Forum 2019 in Malmö marks the start of this group.
-Continued dialogue will take place through three web meetings during 2019-2020 where the group’s participants can exchange experience, continue to map the latest research, raise knowledge gaps, capture interest, and increase understanding within the framework of the LCA working group, with the aim of facilitating the Nordic harmonization effort.
+In December 2019 the working group had its first meeting and after that the group have met two times.
+Two newsletters have been sent out to the Network and the group also had the opportunity to give input to the program for the second Nordic Climate forum that was held online in August 2020.
+The continued dialogue will take place through web meetings during 2020-2021 where the working group’s participants can exchange experience, continue to map the latest research, raise knowledge gaps, capture interest, and increase understanding within the framework of the LCA working group, with the aim of facilitating the Nordic harmonization effort.
+In adjacent to each meeting a newsletter will be sent out to the Network to inform about status and current issues in the group.

 Contact persons for each country